shubhamdwivedii/golang-learning/go-scheduler/go-scheduler.md

 Once Thread 2 is notified about the message, it moves into runnable state.

-Now OS can perform a context-switch and get Thread 2 executing on a Core, whicch it happens to be Core 2.
+Now OS can perform a context-switch and get Thread 2 executing on a Core, which it happens to be Core 2.

-Next, Thread 2 processes the messagte and sends a new message back to Thread 1.
+Next, Thread 2 processes the message and sends a new message back to Thread 1.

 ![prac-eg3](https://www.ardanlabs.com/images/goinggo/94_figure16.png)